moj-analytical-services/user-guidance/source/documentation/data-engineering-tools-docs/airflow/instructions/dag-pipeline.md

 ## Define the DAG

 A DAG is defined in a Python script.
 An example of a DAG script is provided below, based on the example pipeline.
+A few more example DAGs are available in [example_DAGS](https://github.com/moj-analytical-services/airflow/tree/main/environments/dev/dags/examples).

 ### DAG example